Guy Maddin: Only Dream Things (2012)

 For a 2012 installation at the Winnipeg Art Gallery, Maddin re-created his teenage bedroom.
 On the wall of the re-created bedroom screens a 19-minute short film Maddin produced by digitally distressing his family's home movies.

 Seances (2012–2015)

 Expanding the approach of his Hauntings installation, Maddin's ongoing film/installation project, Seances.
 The film shoots were open to the public and streamed online, and thereby presented as live art installation projects, during which Maddin, along with the cast and crew, held a séance "invit[ing] the spirit of a lost photoplay to possess them".
 The cameras used to record the shoots also live-streams their video online.
 Other writers on the project include Evan Johnson, Robert Kotyk, film critic Kim Morgan, and US poet John Ashbery.
 In 2015, the Maddin and National Film Board of Canada will release "Seances [as] an interactive Internet project".

 Books by Maddin

-Guy Maddin is also an author, and has published three books, two of which are literary companions to his feature films.